jrmatos/vitrine-rapida/README.md

 For some reasons, the business was not succesful but I decided to share the work done here on my GitHub for study purposes.

-To understand it little better, you can see the promotional video:
+To understand it little better, you can see the promotional YouTube video:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/SrLrh_-98hk/0.jpg)](https://www.youtube.com/watch?v=rLrh_-98hk)